KittyGiraudel/site/_posts/2015-01-05-looking-back-at-2014.md

 > I have written 91 articles in 2014.

 Along the same lines, I have written a total of 91 articles published on 6 different sites in 2014.
 It is not quite but very close to 2 articles a week.
-I am very proud of such a pace and hope I'll be able to keep writing at a decent rate, if not as much.
+I am very proud of such a pace and hope I’ll be able to keep writing at a decent rate, if not as much.

 <h2 style="clear: both">I gave my first talk out of France</h2>